Required Application Documents

 Personal Statement: A one to two page personal statement explaining your reasons for pursuing an LL.M. degree as well as your future plans and goals.
 In addition, applicants should describe what course of study they are interested in pursuing and how Wake Forest Law can assist them in achieving these goals.

 Letters of Recommendation: Applicants are required to submit a minimum of two letters of recommendation.
 Ideally, these letters should come from former law professors or employers of the applicant and should address the applicant’s ability to pursue graduate legal study.
 Recommendation letters must be in English or accompanied by an English translation.
-Please provide your references with the Letter of Recommendation Information and Waiver Form found here.
-Applicants may submit Letters of Recommendation directly to the school, if in a sealed envelope and signed across the seal.
+Please provide your references with the Letter of Recommendation Information and Waiver Form to best explain the expectations and process for submitting the letter to the school.
+Letters of Recommendation may be emailed to firstname.lastname@example.org if they are sent from the email account of the person writing the letter, or the letters must be mailed directly to the school in a sealed envelope and signed across the seal.

 Financial Documentation: All applicants must provide documentation certifying adequate financial resources to pay for tuition, books, and living expenses.
-You can find an estimated budget for tuition and living expenses on the Law school’s website here.
+You can find an estimated budget for tuition and living expenses on the Law school’s website.
 Financial documentation consists of two parts:

 Official Bank Statements: You (or your sponsor) must provide certified bank statements (or other official financial statements) indicating that you have sufficient funds to cover all tuition and living expenses.